eekngen/infrastructure-cicd/README.md

 # infrastructure-cicd
-Simple infrastructure provisioning with Terraform &amp; Ansible for GCP instance. then setup pipeline to Jenkins for CI-CD
+Simple infrastructure provisioning with Terraform &amp; Ansible for GCP instance.
+Then pipeline it with Jenkins for CI-CD